SpenceKonde/ATTinyCore/avr/extras/ATtiny_x7.md

 Tone() uses Timer1.
 For best results, use a pin on port B - those will use the hardware output compare rather than an interrupt to generate the tone.
 Using tone() will disable all PWM pins except PIN_PA2.

 ### I2C Support
 There is no hardware I2C peripheral.
 I2C functionality can be achieved with the hardware USI.
-As of version 1.1.3 this is handled transparently via the special version of the Wire.h library included with this core. **You must have external pullup resistors installed** in order for I2C functionality to work at all.
+This is handled transparently via the special version of the Wire library included with this core. **You must have external pullup resistors installed** in order for I2C functionality to work at all.
+There is no need for libraries like TinyWire or USIWire or that kind of thing.

 ### SPI Support
 There is a full hardware SPI port and the normal SPI library can be used.